Bulk Buying

 Buying root vegetables like onions and potatoes in bulk on sale days and storing them in a well-ventilated, cool, dark place is the foundation of saving money.
 If you buy a lot of leafy greens, maintain their freshness by wrapping them in paper towels and storing upright in the fridge, or boiling them firm while fresh and freezing in small portions.
+Frozen fish fillets and salt-cured seafood also offer everyday savings in large packs.
 Using a combination of room temperature, refrigeration, and freezing is the key to using everything before it goes to waste.

 01